BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ```
 For even more complexity, you could have each of your 'start' aliases use the -conf flag to load configuration from a different file.
 This goes far beyond the scope of this tutorial, but we offer it as a starting point for when your explorations of Bitcoin reach the next level.

+### Summary: Getting Started

+Before you start playing with bitcoin, you should make sure that the bitcoind is running and that all the blocks have been downloaded.
+You might get additional help from the 'bitcoin-cli help' command or from files in the ~/.bitcoin directory.

 ## Part One: Setting Up Your Wallet

 You're now ready to start working with Bitcoin.
 To begin with, you'll need to initiate your wallet with an address for receiving funds.